AI-Protocol-Official/Documentation/guides/how-to-airdrop/how-to-airdrop.md

     ![airdrop-2](./screenshots/airdrop-2.png)

-4. Selecting the token button will show an input where you can paste your DPT token address.
+4. Selecting the token button will show an input where you can paste your ALI Agent token address.

     ![airdrop-3](./screenshots/airdrop-3.png)